yoshokatana/readable-wikipedia/readme.md

 * Restyled thumbnails, re-styled info boxes
 * Added the original wikipedia icon back in

-For the original feature list and the thinking behind them, visit the [DCXN Lab page for Wikipedia Reader][DCXN Lab Page]
+For the original feature list and the thinking behind them, visit the [DCXN Lab page][DCXN Lab Page].

 ## Installing From Source